 - Set the temperature to your favorite temperature for vaporizing dry-herbs.
-Ours is around 370°F with the Extreme Q (can be adjusted for desired effects).
+Mine is around 370°F with the Extreme Q (can be adjusted for desired effects).

 - Pack your finely ground herb into your bowl piece about a third of the way and place it on the ceramic heating element.
 Make sure the black rubber coating is facing up.